Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 url --user basic:basic -XGET localhost:9200
 ```

-If after command, you have problem with healt yet, check opendistro_roles with this request, opendistro_roles should be empty:
+If after command, you have problem with health yet, check opendistro_roles with this request, opendistro_roles should be empty:

 ```text
     curl -XGET "https://localhost:9200/_plugins/_security/api/internalusers/<username>"